Saint Barbara: Spain, Portugal and former colonies

-The Spanish military artillerymen, mining engineers and miners also venerate her as patron saint.
+The Spanish military artillerymen, mining engineers and miners also venerate her as patroness saint.
 Parades, masses, dinners and other activities are held in her honour.

 A portion of the coast of California, now occupied by the city of Santa Barbara, California and located approximately 100 miles northwest of Los Angeles, is named after her.
-The City of Santa Barbara got its name from the early Spanish navigator Juan Cabrillo.
+The City of Santa Barbara got its name from the early Spanish navigator Juan Rodríguez Cabrillo.
 On December 4, the explorer stopped at a particular place on the California coast.
 He chose to name the spot after the patron of that day, Saint Barbara.
-A Roman Catholic missionary church, the Mission Santa Barbara, was founded there on her feast day in 1786, and is one of the twenty-one such churches that were operated by the Franciscan Order and collectively known as the California missions.
+A Catholic missionary church, the Mission Santa Barbara, was founded there on her feast day in 1786, and is one of the twenty-one such churches that were operated by the Franciscan Order and collectively known as the California missions.
 The Presidio of Santa Barbara was built in 1782, with the mission of defending the Second Military District in Spanish California.
 Santa Barbara County was one of the twenty-seven original counties of California, formed in 1850 at the time of statehood.
 The county's territory was later divided to create Ventura County in 1873.

 Other Spanish and Portuguese settlements named Santa Barbara were established in Brazil, Chile, Colombia, Honduras, Mexico, Venezuela, and the Philippines.

 In the Afro-Cuban religion of Santería, Barbara is syncretized with Chango, the deity of fire, lightning, and thunder.
-In Afro-Brazilian religions of Candomblé and Umbanda, she is often identified as Yansan, the orisha of wind and storms.